mqttiotstuff/MyMQTTNodeIOT/README.md

 As the device can be used as either dumb sensors , agents have been implemented to support "high level" decisions.

+Led display control, animations are done using agents implemented in python.